 Along with the other things there were to absorb, it was time to take on marketing.
 This led to the need to make videos for our websites and to promote individual books.
 At first, I used Windows video editor, but it quickly became too limiting so I had to switch to Adobe Premiere Rush.
 Another learning curve!
 We also started following some rather talented writers and self-publishers (thankyou David Gaughran) where we found out about mailing lists, how to write newsletters, create ‘reader magnets’ and on and on.

 After our first delivery of printed books, we tumbled to the fact we were also going to need suitably sized, reasonably priced and ideally, environmentally friendly packaging, (so no plastic envelopes!).

 We are currently knee deep in the world of e-book publishing.
 We are still working out, how to publish, where to publish, and why.
 Then there is how much to charge, what the profit margins are and how we are going to record it and divide it up into illustrator versus writer royalties (yes Dan does get paid – woo!) plus reimbursement of postal charges.

 It was only last week I realised that, although I have lots of hobbies, I don’t indulge in any of them.
 Except one – learning languages.
-I have, thanks to that pestilent owl from Duolingo who nags me from my phone every day, somehow managed to keep up with Swahili, while going over some French and Norwegian during those times when my brain was not in a suitable state to even LOOK at Swahili!
+I have, thanks to that pestilent owl from Duolingo who nags me from my phone every day, somehow managed to keep up with Swahili, while going over some French and Norwegian during those times when the Swahili got the better of me!